History of Maramureș: November 1918–March 1919

 At the end of World War I, the Austria-Hungary empire dissolved.
 The nations comprising it elected national and/or regional assemblies to determine future political configurations.
 At this time, Maramureș County was divided into North and South.
 The Great National Assembly of Alba Iulia, composed of 1,228 elected members, has decided on December 1, 1918 in Alba Iulia upon their union with Romania.

 On December 15, 1918, in Mediaș, the Council of the Transylvanian Saxons and Danubian Swabians (ethnic Germans that had moved to Transylvania in the 12th-13th, respectively in the 18th centuries) decided to support the Romanians, mainly because of their adversity to the prospect of having to live in a Hungarian national state, which was due to the Magyarization policy practiced in the Transleithanian part of Austria-Hungary after 1870 up to World War I. The remaining Hungarians (24%-26% of population of Transylvania) as a whole were opposed to this move, claiming to be best represented by the Transleithanian Government in Budapest.

 Southern Maramureș, as well as Romanian villages from the north of the river Tisza, around the town of Ocna Slatina, elected deputies to the Great National Assembly.

 In November and December 1918, various "Councils" were established in different cities of Carpathian Ruthenia, the region inhabited by Ruthenians, spanning over most parts of the former counties of Ung, Bereg, Ugocea and the northern part of Maramureș, in order for inhabitants to decide which state they wished to join.

 Uzhhorod, Mukachevo, Berehovo and other cities voted to join the new Hungarian Republic.
-On January 21, 1919, Khust and Svalyava voted to join Ukraine-Russia.
+On January 21, 1919, Khust and Svalyava voted to join Ukraine.
 A Hutsul Republic was declared in Yasinia on January 8, 1919.
 A vote was taken by the National Council of American Ruthenians, in which Czechoslovakia won as the most popular home for the region.
 This vote served as a basis point for the proposals of the Triple Entente regarding the future of Carpathian Ruthenia.